International Council for Traditions of Music and Dance

 APPLIED ETHNOMUSICOLOGY is the approach guided by principles of social responsibility, which extends the usual academic goal of broadening and deepening knowledge and understanding toward solving concrete problems and toward working both inside and beyond typical academic contexts.

-The ICTM STUDY GROUP ON APPLIED ETHNOMUSICOLOGY advocates the use of ethnomusicological knowledge in influencing social interaction and course of cultural change.
+The ICTMD STUDY GROUP ON APPLIED ETHNOMUSICOLOGY advocates the use of ethnomusicological knowledge in influencing social interaction and course of cultural change.
 It serves as a forum for continuous cooperation through scholarly meetings, projects, publications and correspondence.

-According to the ICTM’s rules, elections for three officers took place.
+According to the ICTMD’s rules, elections for three officers took place.
 Svanibor Pettan (Slovenia) agreed to serve as a Chairperson, Klisala Harrison (Finland/Canada) accepted the position of a Vice Chairperson, and Eric Martin Usner (USA) that of a Secretary/Treasurer.
 The proposed study group on applied ethnomusicology was approved at the Executive Board’s meeting in Vienna on 12 July 2007.

 The study group’s first meeting, titled Historical and Emerging Approaches to Applied Ethnomusicology, took place July 9-13, 2008 in Ljubljana, Slovenia.
 This study group meeting included an innovative format of talking circles, reports on which also are found on this webpage.
 Talking circles, in contexts of the study group, have been conceptualized as discursive meetings of minds around points of intellectual difference and current relevance in applied ethnomusicology studies.
 These helped to motivate the fast development of the field of applied ethnomusicology at the international level.